-NUCATS studies Translational Science: how to accelerate moving transformative scientific discoveries from the lab to patients and communities.
-Consultative resources and expertise to accomplish this are also provided to researchers.
-We aim to cultivate inclusive excellence, catalyze innovation, and infuse implementation science methods across the translational research continuum as a leader in Translational Science.
+NUCATS studies Translational Science (TS) - how to accelerate moving transformative scientific discoveries from the lab to patients and communities.
+The institute also provides consultative resources and expertise to researchers to support TS.
+We aim to cultivate inclusive excellence, catalyze innovation, and infuse implementation science methods across the translational research continuum as a leader in TS.